rsify/big-eye/readme.md

 Type: `Boolean`<br>
 Default: `false`

-If set to `true`, don't exxecute `file` after constructing the instance, but only on watched file change.
+If set to `true`, don't execute `file` after constructing the instance, but only on watched file change.

 ##### delay